-I will never forget the day when a gym teacher of mine, “Coach Spann”, made his way to the middle of the floor.
+I’ll never forget the day when a gym teacher of mine, “Coach Spann”, made his way to the middle of the floor.
 As he reached for the mic to call us to attention, a very cruel girl all but leveled me in front of a gymnasium full of my peers during one of my deepest childhood traumas:

 Look how Spic and Spann these floors are!

-I remember that humiliation, like a million tiny needles stinging my leather brown hands and feet as if it were happening this instant.
+I remember that humiliation like a million tiny needles stinging my leather brown hands and feet as if it were happening this instant.
 In my mind, it seemed as though everyone was laughing at me, and all I wanted was to crawl under a rock and die.
 The funny thing is, at the time I didn’t even know what it meant.
 “Spic?
 What’s a spic?”
 It wasn’t until the friend that was sitting beside me leaned in closely, as if to shelter me from the trauma that I didn’t even realize I was experiencing and asked if I was okay.
 Why wouldn’t I be okay?

 Well, a spic is a Mexican or wetback.
 She was making fun of you for being so dark.